 - Never use traditional Chinese medicine, unless you get written guarantees of no use of bear bile, tiger horn or rhino horn (illegal here, but do check before purchase).

 - Find alternatives to palm oil (vegan butters, soap).

 - Kate on Conservation has a post on how Animals Asia help moon bears (this charity also helps stop the dog/cat meat trade).
-She also reviews the DVD To the Moon and Back, with animal welfare campaigner Peter Egan.

 - Don’t buy toothpaste, acne treatment, shampoo or tea from dodgy shops, can contain bear bile.

 - Physicians Committee for Responsible Medicine has info on the latest ways to prevent/treat liver disease and gallstones (low-fat, plant-based foods, avoiding excessive body weight and alcohol, avoiding HRT/hormonal contraception).